bluesam1/message-ai/README.md

 MIT License - see the [LICENSE](LICENSE) file for details

-## 🤖 AI Features Setup (Phase 2.1) - DEPLOYED ✅
+## 🤖 AI Features (Phase 2.1 & 2.2) - DEPLOYED ✅

-The AI features are now fully deployed and integrated!
+MessageAI now includes powerful AI-powered features:
+- **Auto-Translation** 🌐 - Automatically translate incoming messages in real-time (NEW!)
+- **Manual Translation** - Translate specific messages to your preferred language
+- **Explain Context** 💡 - Get cultural understanding and context
+- **Define Slang** 📖 - Understand unfamiliar terms and idioms

+### Auto-Translation (Phase 2.2)

+**What is it?**
+Auto-translation automatically translates incoming messages based on your preferences.
+Enable it once, and all future messages in other languages are automatically translated!

+**How to use:**
+1. Open any conversation
+2. Tap the 🌐 globe icon in the header
+3. Toggle "Auto-Translate Messages" ON
+4. Select your target language (e.g., English)
+5. Tap "Save"

+**Features:**
+- ✅ Automatic language detection (< 1s)
+- ✅ Smart translation (only translates if needed)
+- ✅ Toggle to view original text
+- ✅ Rate translations with 👍/👎
+- ✅ Per-conversation settings
+- ✅ Real-time sync across devices
+- ✅ Visual indicator in header

+**Supported Languages:**
+English, Spanish, French, German, Italian, Portuguese, Japanese, Korean, Chinese, Arabic, Russian, Hindi, and more!

+For detailed documentation, see [**_docs/AI_FEATURES.md**](_docs/AI_FEATURES.md)

+### Manual Translation and Other Features

 Long-press any message in a conversation to:
 - **Translate** to your preferred language
 - **Explain Context** for cultural understanding
 - **Define Slang** for unfamiliar terms